Status: Currently Available for Booking

 Sensitivity Reading: Roughly €0.003/word + VAT (Also available at €30/h + VAT if you’d rather pick my brain in a one-on-one conversation.)

 Quick Turnover Fee: Depending on how quickly you need this returned to you.
 Please inquire and I will include a separate quote with this fee.

 Turnover speed depends on the length of the project.
 I aim to complete full-length novels up to 150,000 words within a month at most.

-All prices are stated in USD.
+All prices are stated in EUR.
 All payments must be made through Paypal.
 As an EU resident, I am obliged to charge VAT costs in addition to these base rates.

 If you are a marginalised writer, I am always happy to try and work without your budget or to work out payment plans.
 Please contact me for details!